2023 Bracknell Forest Borough Council election: Aftermath

 The Labour takeover was considered one of the shocks of the 2023 United Kingdom local elections, with many pundits ascribing the defeat in part to the theorised deal between Labour and the Liberal Democrats - outgoing leader Paul Bettison himself identified this and the woes of the Conservative government nationally as the reasons for his party's defeat.
 Mary Temperton, the Labour Party group leader, continued to deny such a pact existed, but nevertheless the result fuelled calls for a progressive alliance.
 Over a year later at the 2024 general election, both of Bracknell Forest's parliamentary constituencies would flip from the Conservatives - Bracknell to Labour and Maidenhead to the Liberal Democrats.
-Labour would hold a majority on the council until October 2025, when two councillors - Caroline Egglestone of Bullbrook, and Cherise Welch of Harmans Water & Crown Wood - left to become independents.
-The council fell into no overall control, with Labour continuing as a minority administration.